 The Agora features Pagan writers from a wide variety of traditions and backgrounds and is managed by David Dashifen Kees.
 In addition to regular Agora columns and occasional special features, we also used to provide updates and other information related to the Pagan Channel.
 Now, however, our outstanding authors provide us with more than enough content; you can find channel information and other guest posts over at Through the Grapevine.

 Current Agora Columns

 Professor of Wortcunning and Instructor of Lore at Grey School of Wizardry, writer and professional Landscape Designer, Anne Duthers began with the seed of love for literature that sprouted and took root in medieval medicinal herb lore.
 While raising four children, this affinity grew into a career in publishing, branching to a degree in horticulture and another in journalism to blossom full-flower in a homestead vegetable garden complete with chickens, goats and honeybees where shoveling compost and howling at the moon are all part of the same dance.
 Now a grandmother, Anne teaches, draws, writes and gardens from her home among the redwoods with her life-partner of 15 years.
 You may visit her personal blog at www.AnneDuthers.com and take classes with Anne (plus magickal instructors of actual renown) at www.greyschool.com.
 Adventures in Wortcunning is published on the first and third Friday of a month.
 You can subscribed via RSS or e-mail.

 Nicholas Laccetti works in nonprofit religion communications and writes about religion, aesthetics, and social change.
 He identifies as an Esoteric Christian, a Pagan Catholic, and a Thelemite.
 He received his M.Div. from Union Theological Seminary in 2015, where he studied the intersections between popular religion, aesthetics, and radical theology.
 He previously received an M.A. in Medieval Studies from Fordham University, where he concentrated on religion in Late Antiquity and the veneration of relics.
 His writing has appeared in Killing the Buddha, Religion Dispatches, and the 2014 anthology Queer Christianities: Lived Religion in Transgressive Forms (NYU Press).
-The Blooming Staff is published occasionally on the Agora.
-You can subscribe by RSS or e-mail.
+The Blooming Staff is published twice monthly on Tuesdays; you can subscribe by RSS or e-mail.